 The connection between material and culture

 The techniques and materials used in traditional crafts are often deeply rooted in the culture of origin.
-For example, Native American tribes often use natural materials, such as leather and feathers, to create objects of spiritual significance.
-Meanwhile, in Japanese tradition, the use of washi paper and sumi-e ink pays homage to the harmony and simplicity of Japanese culture.
+For example, Native American tribes often use natural materials such as leather and feathers to create objects of spiritual significance.
+Meanwhile, in the Japanese tradition, the use of washi paper and sumi-e ink is a tribute to the harmony and simplicity of Japanese culture.

-The Evolution of Art and Crafts with Globalization
+The Evolution of Art and Crafts with Globalisation

 Modern influences